netbeanslab/nb-sort-line-tools/README.md

 nb-sort-line-tools
 ==================

-NetBeans plugin which adds a toolbar with texteditor operations for sorting
+NetBeans plugin which adds a toolbar with texteditor operations for sorting.

 ![Screenshot](screenshots/screenshot.png)